-In early December 2018, The Pegasus Project was contacted by a former Paint Horse breeder in Winona, Texas seeking assistance with her horses.
-She had more than 60 horses from her breeding operation and, due to unfortunate circumstances, is no longer able to feed or provide proper care for them.
-They are not currently receiving veterinary, dental or farrier care.
-Without our assistance, the horses will starve.
-On December 2nd, we began providing hay for the herd and have gathered information regarding each horse to begin finding homes for them.
-Due to severe injuries and terminal illnesses, we made the heartbreaking decision to euthanize five horses, and we are now on a mission to find loving homes for the rest of the animals, including three donkeys.
+In late November 2018, The Pegasus Project was contacted by a former Paint Horse breeder in Winona, Texas seeking assistance with her horses.
+She had more than 60 horses from her breeding operation and, due to unfortunate circumstances, was no longer able to feed or provide proper care for them.
+They were not receiving adequate feed or veterinary, dental or farrier care.
+Without our assistance, the horses would have starved.
+On December 2nd, we began providing hay for the herd, and we began gathering information regarding each horse so that we could find safe placement for them.
+Due to severe injuries and terminal illnesses, we made the heartbreaking decision to euthanize five horses.
+We than began our mission to save the remaining animals and find loving homes for more than 40 horses and three donkeys.

 All of the horses are REGISTERED.
 The vast majority being registered with the American Paint Horse Association (APHA) and a few are registered with the American Quarter Horse Association (AQHA).
 All are from excellent bloodlines.
 When Pegasus became involved, all of the horses were beautiful but were beginning to deteriorate.
-The owner tells us that most have been handled since birth and are easy to manage.
+The owner told us that most had been handled since birth and were easy to manage.
 Pegasus cannot represent any of them as trained to ride.
-The owner says that some have been ridden but many are broodmares who have not been ridden in years, if at all.
-All stallions will be castrated prior to adoption.
+The owner stated that some have been ridden but many are broodmares who have not been ridden in years, if at all.

-Due to the inadvertent escape of three different stallions during the summer of 2018, all but two of the mares are potentially bred.
-Foals could start arriving as early as April 2019.
-We must get these mares into safe homes before that happens.
-Otherwise, this situation will go from bad to catastrophic.
+Due to the inadvertent escape of three different stallions during 2018, several mares were bred.
+Foals were expected to start arriving as early as March 2019.
+We were determined to get these mares into safe homes before that happened.
+Otherwise, this situation would have gone from bad to catastrophic.
 We have now successfully placed all pregnant mares.

 Below, you'll find a chart assigning each horse a number (Winona 1 - 59) and listing basic information for each.
 Below the chart, you'll find a link to each horse we are offering for adoption.
 When you click a horse's link, you are taken to a photo, the horse's registration papers, and a brief description provided by the owner.
 If the horse does not have an individual link, that horse is not available for adoption.

-Of the 59 equine listed on the chart below, the owner is making arrangements for 18 of them.
+Of the 59 equine listed on the chart below, the owner is making arrangements for 16 of them.
 Those horses are marked on the chart as CLAIMED.
-Pegasus is working desperately to place the other 41.
+Pegasus is working desperately to place the other 42.
 Those marked ADOPTED are no longer available.
-If the horse you're interested in is listed as APP PENDING, feel free to submit your application as a backup.
-We need to have all 41 equine adopted and removed from the owner's ranch by February 28th.
-We can only provide care for this herd through that date.
-Any horse remaining after February 28th will be the responsibility of the owner, who has no resources to provide for them.
+If the horse you're interested in is listed as PEGASUS ACCEPTED or IN FOSTER HOME, feel free to submit your application.

-None of the horses are current on vaccines, dental, de-wormer or hoof trims.
-The adopter will be responsible for obtaining the care needed by the animal.
+All available horses are current on vaccines, Coggins, de-wormer and hoof trims.
+The adopter will be responsible for obtaining all future care needed by the animal.
 We can provide the registration papers for each horse adopted, and you can transfer ownership into your name at your cost.
-If you adopt a pregnant mare, the CURRENT OWNER represents that the foal may be registered with APHA.
-It is her responsibility to file a thorough Stallion Breeding Report for each potential sire, but since she could not afford to do, Pegasus has filed on her behalf.
-She has informed us that she will do what is necessary to allow you to register your foal.
-If you have questions about this process, Pegasus will refer you to the current owner for assurances.
-Once The Pegasus Project takes possession of the three stallions identified by the current owner as the potential sires, we will submit samples for DNA analysis as required by APHA.
-That information will then be on file with APHA.
+If you adopt a pregnant mare, the FORMER OWNER represents that the foals may be registered with APHA.
+It was her responsibility to file a thorough Stallion Breeding Report for each potential sire, but since she could not afford to do, Pegasus has filed on her behalf.
+The former owner has informed us that she will do what is necessary to allow you to register your foal.
+The Pegasus Project submitted samples for DNA analysis on the three stallions identified by the former owner as the potential sires as required by APHA.
+That information is now on file with APHA.
 It will be the responsibility of the adopter to register the foal and pay any fees associated with any further testing and registration.

 The forms for adoption (Application, Contract & Requirements) are posted below.
 Please print, fill out and email your application to firstname.lastname@example.org.
 In lieu of an adoption fee, we are asking each potential adopter to indicate an amount he/she will donate to The Pegasus Project at the time of adoption.
 All funds generated through these donations will go directly to covering Pegasus' costs in caring for this herd.
 We will review all applications and award the horse to the applicant who appears to be the best fit.
 All applicants will be screened to ensure that the horses are going to a proper and loving home with references checked.
 It is our MISSION to make sure each and every horse is safe.
 Horse traders and kill buyers need not apply.